anyakeller/k-and-r-revamp/README.md

 #### The only wordpress PHP file to care about

 `functions.php` - contains integral functions for the site at the top with some custom helper functions at the bottom - you can add helper functions that will be globally available across all the templates

+### Roots Sage

+The directory `app/` has a lot of stuff that goes above and beyond wodpress's functions.php.
+While together `filters.php`, `helpers.php`, and `setup.php` are supposed to be used in the place of functions.php, I can't always get it to work.
+Try putting your filters and helpers and whatnot in the appropriate php files in app first before resorting to functions.php.

+**On controllers**
+`app/Controllers/` is a wonderful directory.
+Here's where you can define php funtions to either automatically run once a page runs or define helper functions for pages to use when needed.

 ### Blade Tips